sigstore/architecture-docs/sigstore-public-deployment-spec.md

 ### 3.3 Sharding

-The Certificate Transparency Log database used by Rekor currently shards every year at a minimum.
-The sharding is an additive in a sense that old shards will be still available at:  `https://ctfe.sigstore.dev/<SHARD>`.
-For example, if sharding in 2022, the old shard is available at: [https://ctfe.sigstore.dev/2022/ct/v1/get-sth](https://ctfe.sigstore.dev/2022/ct/v1/get-sth)
+Rekor and Fulcio's Certificate Transparency log currently shard every year at a minimum.
+Sharding means making the current log instance read-only and creating a new log instance that is writable: this keeps individual log sizes reasonable.
+The sharding is an additive in a sense that old shards will be still available for reading.

 The convention for naming shards is that it will contain the year, followed by the instance.
-For example, the first shard of the year 2023 should be named 2023 and if other shards are created they will be called 2023-2, 2023-3, and so forth.
+For example, the first shard of the year 2022 should be named 2022 and if other shards are created they will be called 2022-2, 2022-3, and so forth.
+See e.g. [https://ctfe.sigstore.dev/2022/ct/v1/get-sth](ctfe.sigstore.dev/2022).

 This document outlines the steps taken to shard the Rekor log: [Sharding Rekor](https://docs.sigstore.dev/logging/sharding/).
 Note that with Rekor v2 the shards are not abstracted behind a single URL so the [Root-of-Trust(#distributing-roots-of-trust) mechanism must be used to discover rekor shard URLs.